FAQ

 (Debian) and pkg

-(FreeBSD), you can see how to use it on this page:
+(FreeBSD), you can see how to use it on the Downloading packages with pkg page.

 Which are the Redox variants?

-Redox has some variants for each task, take a look on them below:
+Redox has some variants for a group of tasks, take a look at them below:

 -

-- The most minimal variant with a basic system, aimed for embedded devices, very old computers and developers. -
+- The most minimal variant with a basic system and network support.
+Aimed for embedded devices, very old computers, testers and developers. -

 desktop-minimal

-- The most minimal variant with the Orbital desktop environment included, aimed for embedded devices, very old computers and developers. -
+- The most minimal variant with the Orbital desktop environment included.
+Aimed for embedded devices, very old computers, testers and developers. -

 server

-- The server variant with a complete system and network tools, aimed for server administrators, embedded devices, low-end computers and developers. -
+- The server variant with a complete system and network tools.
+Aimed for servers, embedded devices, low-end computers, testers and developers. -

 desktop

-- The standard variant with a complete system, Orbital desktop environment and useful tools, aimed for daily usage, producers, developers and gamers. -
+- The standard variant with a complete system, Orbital desktop environment and useful tools.
+Aimed for end-users, producers, gamers, testers and developers. -

 dev

-- The development variant with a complete system and development tools, aimed for developers. -
+- The development variant with a complete system and development tools.
+Aimed for developers and testers. -

 demo

-- The demo variant with a complete system, tools, players and games, aimed for testers, gamers and developers.
+- The demo variant with a complete system, tools, players and games.
+Aimed for end-users, gamers, testers and developers.

 Which devices does Redox support?

-There are billions of devices with hundreds of models/architectures in the world, we try to write drivers for the most used devices to support more people, some drivers are device-specific and others are architecture-specific.
+There are billions of devices with hundreds of models and architectures in the world.
+We try to write drivers for the most used devices to support more people.
+Support depends on the specific hardware, since some drivers are device-specific and others are architecture-specific.

 Have a look at HARDWARE.md to see all tested computers.